insight-w3f/terraform-polkadot-k8s-config/README.md

 WIP - Do not use

+- [ ] Remove provider specifics
     - [ ] Tie in the elb for monitoring endpoints
     - [ ] Parameterize consul configs to tie into global vars

-- Tests
+- [ ] Tests
     - [ ] AWS
     - [ ] Azure
     - [ ] GCP

 - [ ] Ouptuts
 - [ ] Tons of other stuff

+### Files that need generalization

+- es.yml
+- consul.yml

 ## Terraform Versions